-From Chinese characters and statues of dragons to golden cats and red envelopes, Chinese good luck symbols take many forms.
-These symbols can also be use in conjuncture with specific elements as cures and enhancers for various feng shui applications.
+Chinese good luck symbols take many forms, such as Chinese characters, statues of dragons, golden cats and red envelopes.
+These good luck symbols can also be used with specific elements as cures and enhancers for various feng shui applications.

 Top 5 Chinese Good Luck Symbols